 Therapeutic Riding: This is our core program.
 The objective is to teach adapted riding skills to the rider.
-PATH certified therapeutic riding instructors conduct each lesson for a half hour, usually once a week for each client.
+Therapeutic riding instructors conduct each lesson for a half hour, usually once a week for each client.
 The rider receives all the physical, cognitive, and emotional therapy in addition to learning how to ride with the goal of full independence.